Provinces. Territories. Senate.

 Canada’s natural resources have long been the backbone of our prosperity.
 But just as we should be building natural resource projects, the federal government is creating greater uncertainty for those who want to create jobs in Canada.

-Why The Senate Needs to Fix Bill C-69
+Why this Government Needs to STOP Bill C-69

 Bill C-69 puts Canada’s economic prosperity at risk.